yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 > - We extracted the core components in GIS data, the points defining polygons

 Enjoy a long lunch in downtown Bozeman!
 If you have any questions about the above topics, don't hesitate to ask.
 And if you have muddy points, post them!
+Before heading to lunch, remember to save your file.

 ---
 ### Credits